 Welcome to the Land of Tacos and Meat

 Currently, as COVID-19 cases increase in Travis County and Austin, the area is in the highest stage of its coronavirus risk-based guidelines.
-Austin Public Health urges unvaccinated and vaccinated people to wear masks while indoors, which includes restaurants and bars (people are allowed to take their masks off while seated for eating and drinking purposes).
+Austin Public Health urges unvaccinated and high-risk people to wear masks while indoors, which includes restaurants and bars (people are allowed to take their masks off while seated for eating and drinking purposes).
 The local health department also urges all eligible people to get vaccinated as soon as possible.
 As with all businesses, be sure to call ahead to make sure each place is still open or if there are updates on current offerings and service models, as things do change.

 Where to Start on Eater Austin’s Best Maps